elliotte/some_website/_posts/2019-08-28-some-code-articles.markdown

 vid_link: false
 ---

-Cool simple article on build a simple API using Sinatra and Ruby [1].
+A nice and clean article on building a simple API using Sinatra and Ruby [1].

 Quick tune your Javascript skills [2].